Pollo Asado (Grilled or Roasted)

 Achiote Chicken Uses

 So.
 Many.
 Things.
 Basically anything we make with Carne Asada, we also make with pollo asado.
-Just swap in the pollo asado for the carne asada.
+Just swap in this meat for the carne asada.

 Three pollo Asado Tacos on a white plate with chipotle sauce next to them.